 Also of interest is that Sioux Falls has more people living here who work in computers and math than 95% of the places in the US.

-The population of Sioux Falls is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.18% of adults in Sioux Falls have a bachelor's degree or even advanced degree.
+The citizens of Sioux Falls are very well educated compared to the average community in the nation: 35.18% of adults in Sioux Falls have a bachelor's degree or even advanced degree.

 The per capita income in Sioux Falls in 2018 was $33,065, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,260 for a family of four.
 However, Sioux Falls contains both very wealthy and poor people as well.